eddieloh-usc/run_ANIcalculator/README.md

 # run_ANIcalculator.pl

-A perl script to automate submission of genomes to ANIcalculator.
+A perl script to automate submission of genomes to ANIcalculator (2014-127) version 1.0.

 ## Additional Software Requirement:
-- Program binary for ANIcalculator (TODO: include citation and link)
+- Program binary for ANIcalculator (2014-127) version 1.0 (available at https://ani.jgi.doe.gov/)

 ## Input:
 - A configuration file specifying the parameter settings for the script.
 See config_example.txt for file format and additional instructions and parameter definitions.